MMesbahU/nextflow/docs/googlecloud.rst

 The above attributes define the image ID and instance type to be used along with the project and zone to be used.
 Replace these values with the ones of your choice.

-Nextflow only requires a Linux image that provides support for `Cloud-init <http://cloudinit.readthedocs.io/>`_ bootstrapping mechanism and includes a Java runtime (version 8) and a Docker engine (version 1.11 or higher).
+Nextflow only requires a Linux image that provides support for `Cloud-init <http://cloudinit.readthedocs.io/>`_ bootstrapping mechanism and includes a Java runtime (version 8) and a Docker engine (version 1.11 or later).

 Credentials